RedHat-MultiArch-QE/multiarch-ci-test-template/README.md

-# multiarch-ci-template
+# Multi-Arch CI Test Template
 This project is a template for multi-arch tests for RedHat's downstream CI.
+You can see our latest release notes [here](https://github.com/jaypoulz/multiarch-ci-test-template/releases).

 ## Overview
 Currently, this template is equipped on to run on a maintained installation of the [Multi-Arch CI Pipeline](https://github.com/jaypoulz/multiarch-ci-pipeline) project.
 However, since development work on end-to-end installation for that project is currently a work in progress, there exists only one such maintained [instance](https://multiarch-qe-aos-jenkins.rhev-ci-vms.eng.rdu2.redhat.com), which is only accessible from within the RedHat network.
 It is possible that this project may be generalized for CentOS CI Jenkins environments in the future (see https://github.com/CentOS-PaaS-SIG/multiarch-openshift-ci for an example of this effort specifically for OpenShift), but currently all efforts are focused on setting up this generalized test infrastructure for internal RedHat resources.